What is CryptoLocker ransomware and how to protect against it

 Pros:

-• Supports built-in compliance reporting for popular standards such as HIPAA, PCI DSS, and FISMA
+• Platform Tracks Access Trends Over Time: Creates better malicious compliance reporting for GDPR, HIPAA, PCI DSS, and FISMA

-• Can integrate with numerous helpdesk solutions, notification platforms, and backup systems
+• Integrations with Third-Party Tools: Help Desk solutions, notification platforms, and backup systems

 Cons:

-The software for ManageEngine DataSecurity Plus protects Windows systems and installs on Windows Server, and it is available for a 30-day free trial.
+The software for ManageEngine DataSecurity Plus protects Windows systems and installs on Windows Server, and is available for a 30-day free trial.